juanecito/wgan_caffe/README_.md

 ## Prerequisites

-- Computer with Linux
+- Computer with Linux.
+We have use GNU/Linux Debian 9.0.
 - You need a special adaptation of Caffe library you can find [this](https://github.com/juanecito/caffe/tree/new_loss_layer).
-This
+This version includes two new functions used in WGAN implementation.
 - For training, an NVIDIA GPU with cuDNN library is strongly recommended for speed.
 CPU is supported but training is very slow.
+We have use CUDA v8.0 and cuDNN v7.0.

 Two main empirical claims: